oelin/flare/README.md

-# Flare: An elegant file format for streamed access to big datasets
+# Flare: An elegant file format for random access to big datasets